npm/rfcs/accepted/0000-sbom-command.md

 * Does `npm-sbom` command have a notion of a “default” SBOM format?
 Do we give preference to one of CycloneDX/SPDX or do we remain totally neutral (possibly at the expense of DX)? \
  \
-_Recommendation: Default to SPDX if no format is specified._
+_Recommendation: Remain neutral with regard to SPDX vs CycloneDX.
+Make the `--sbom-format` flag mandatory.

 * Both CycloneDX and SPDX support multiple document formats (JSON, XML, Protocol Buffers, etc).
 Should we support output of multiple formats, or do we stick w/ JSON? \
  \